 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Bristol has an excellent reputation with employers worldwide and our graduates are in demand.
 We are one of the top five UK universities targeted by major employers in the UK and one of the top 50 universities in the world for graduate employability.

-Graduates of this programme are expected to thrive in a range of careers in global operations and supply chain management across a number of sectors, such as manufacturing, retail, e-commerce, international transportation (road, rail, air and water) and third-party logistics firms.
+Graduates of this programme are expected to thrive in a range of careers in global operations and supply chain management across sectors such as manufacturing, retail, e-commerce, international transportation and third-party logistics firms.